Families of Two-Impulse Optimal Rendezvous Transfers Between Elliptic Orbits: Background

 The alternative domains with angles aid the extraction of patterns, as demonstrated later.
 Consequently, the problem of locating \acrshort{tiots} is defined as finding the set of independent variables that (locally) minimizes the cost function $J$.

 Lambert solvers serve as the foundation for any two-impulse rendezvous problem, since Eq. \eqref{eq:cost} requires solving Eq. \eqref{eq:la}.
 Although a general closed-form solution does not exist, Keplerian dynamics allows for geometric and semi-analytical exploration.
 While a comprehensive review lies beyond the scope of this work, notable contributions warrant acknowledgment.
 Research in this domain generally centers on two aspects: (1) computational efficiency and (2) algorithmic robustness.
 Singularities within the Lambert problem often impede the successful construction of the solution, motivating continuous improvements toward faster and more robust formulations.
 Following Lambert's initial formulation and Lagrange's derivation of the time-of-flight equations, modern contributions emerge from Lancaster and Blanchard \cite{lancaster1970solution}.
 Battin \cite{battin1999introduction} emphasizes iterative techniques with improved convergence properties.
 Gooding \cite{gooding1990procedure} develops a fast, robust method with guaranteed convergence using a universal variable approach, while Izzo \cite{izzo2015revisiting} proposes an efficient algorithm utilizing variable transformation and root-finding on a bounded domain.
-This study adopts Izzo's \cite{izzo2015revisiting} formulation for the internal Lambert arc routine.
+This study adopts Izzo's \cite{izzo2015revisiting} formulation for the internal Lambert arc routine. \taken{Although not employed in the present study, recent advances in solving the Lambert problem continue to emerge, e.g., \citet{negrete2025exact} as well as \citet{mcelreath2025universal}.}